-In accordance with the Fair Housing Act and Section 504 of the Rehabilitation Act, the owner/agent will make reasonable accommodations or modifications for individuals with disabilities (applicants or residents) unless these modifications would change the fundamental nature of the housing program or result in undue financial and administrative burden.
+In accordance with the Fair Housing Act and Section 504 of the Rehabilitation Act, the owner/agent will make reasonable accommodations or modifications for individuals with disabilities (applicants or

 The owner/agent has a Reasonable Accommodations Policy which explains the eligibility and the process for making a request.
 The owner/agent will provide an individual with a copy of the Reasonable Accommodation Policy upon request.